oOraph/blog/lora-adapters-dynamic-loading.md

   </tr>
 </table>

-So at the cost of 2 to 3 additional seconds per inference, we can serve many distinct adapters.
-Note however that on an A10G, the inference time decreases by a lot while the adapters loading time does not change that much, so the LoRA adapters loading/unloading is relatively more expensive.
+So at the cost of 2 to 4 additional seconds per inference, we can serve many distinct adapters.
+Note however that on an A10G GPU, the inference time decreases by a lot while the adapters loading time does not change that much, so the LoRA adapters loading/unloading is relatively more expensive.

+# Serving inference requests

+To serve requests, we use the opensource community image [here](https://github.com/huggingface/api-inference-community/tree/main/docker_images/diffusers)

+You can find the previously described mechanism used in the [TextToImagePipeline](https://github.com/huggingface/api-inference-community/blob/main/docker_images/diffusers/app/pipelines/text_to_image.py) class

+When a LoRA adapter is requested we look at the one that is loaded, if any, and change it only if required, then we perform inference as usual.
+This way, with the same service we are able to serve requests for the base model and many distinct adapters.

 # Conclusion: win-win situation

-By mutualizing LoRA pods on Api Inference we were able to save compute resources while improving the user experience in the same time.
-Indeed, despite the extra cost added by the process of unloading the previously loaded adapter and loading the one we're interested in, the fact that the serving process is already up and running made the whole inference time response far shorter.
-On classical model (except for the most often requested) models are started/warmed up on the first request, causing the response time to be slower.
+By mutualizing LoRA pods on the Inference Api, we were able to save compute resources while improving the user experience in the same time.
+Indeed, despite the extra time added by the process of unloading the previously loaded adapter and loading the one we're interested in, the fact that the serving process is most often already up and running made the whole inference time response far shorter.
+On classical model models are started/warmed up on the first request, causing the response time to be slower if you are requested a model that is not requested that often.